srishab55/restaurant-review-data-pipeline/README.md

 - **Dockerization & CI/CD**: While Docker is used for services like MySQL and Airflow, a fully containerized execution pipeline and CI/CD integration would make deployment more seamless.

 ---

-These pipelines form a solid foundation for ETL on local or cloud infrastructure, with flexibility to scale or optimize as needed.